Education in South Australia

 Education in South Australia is primarily the responsibility of the South Australian Government.

 Early childhood education

 Before starting school, children attend child care, or kindergarten (pre school).
-This is typically between the ages of three to five.
+This is typically between the ages of three and five.

 School education

 Schooling in South Australia has historically had two tiers, primary school and high school (secondary school).
 Primary school ranges from reception to grade 7 (5 to 12 years old), from around 2020 moving to grade 6, and high school covers ages 13–18 (moving to 12–18).
 High school students in Australia are eligible to complete the South Australian Certificate of Education (SACE), with many private schools running International Baccalaureate programs.

 Schools are run by the government (public schools), or by private concerns (private schools).
 Many private schools are run by churches.
 Public education is free, and while government funding is provided to private schools, parents must generally pay additional fees for their child's attendance at school.

 In South Australia it is compulsory for children to be enrolled in school by their sixth birthday.
 All people under the age of 17 are required to participate in full-time schooling, training or work for at least 25 hours per week.
 As of 2022 parents and guardians are responsible for the regular attendance of all children in their care between the ages of 6 and 16 years, under the Education and Children's Services Act 2019 (SA).